Cesar525/canvas_game/WORKING TREE.md

 READ!!!  -------------
 Working on -
-shot have to hit and damage player base on the damage of the monster.
+flip the monsters shot sprites and burst, making the weapons and setting it up to the boss Bukara.
 --------------